-Market Risk Management, which is independent of the revenue-producing units and reports to the firm's Chief Risk Officer, has primary responsibility for assessing, monitoring and managing market risk at the firm.
+Market Risk Management, which is independent of the revenue-producing units and reports to the firm's chief risk officer, has primary responsibility for assessing, monitoring and managing market risk.
 The firm monitors and controls risks through strong firmwide oversight and independent control and support functions across global businesses.

 Managers in revenue-producing units and Market Risk Management discuss market information, positions and estimated risk and loss scenarios on an ongoing basis.
+Managers in revenue-producing units are accountable for managing risk within prescribed limits.
+These managers have in-depth knowledge of their positions, markets and the instruments available to hedge their exposures.